Timpan5/ttk/README.md

 Postgre SQL database contains the data used as inputs the to the calculations.
-Since this data is not available from the game's developers, it was scraped from a community wiki page.
-Once the webpages were scraped their contents were parsed for the necessary information and added to the database.
+Since this data is not available from the game's developers, it was scraped from community wiki pages.
+Over 2,000 webpages were scraped and their contents were parsed for the necessary information and added to the database.

 ### Frontend HTML

-The frontend website allows users to enter and review data.
+The frontend website allows users to enter and view data.
 Aside from the static inputs, jQuery is used to create many dynamic elements and almost all elements rely on jQuery to process or display information clientside.